rhaamo/ARP-2600/README.md

 Adaptations have been made for 4072 VCF instead of 4012.

 ## Board 4
-Shouldn't `E57` and `E65` reverb input and output be internal RCA ?
+- Shouldn't `E57` and `E65` reverb input and output be internal RCA ?
+- Some jacks / solder points don't have a number on schematics (given one arbitrary)
+- two pairs of components have the same number too (changed one)

 # Guidelines
 - keep the same number as original schematics (R123, CR42, etc.)